JonnyLewis/autotrader/README.md

-# Scrape sale details from Autotrader.com using scrapy
+# Scrape car listings from Autotrader.com using scrapy

 A Scrapy spider to extract car sale information from autotrader.com.